 Kieron made his senior international debut for Scotland aged just 16.
 He has captained both Scotland and GB squads making 105 international appearances along with being part of the GB basketball team that took part in the London 2012 Olympics.
 Although he has recently retired from International Basketball in November 2018 he is still fully immersed in the sport as a development professional and has recently joined the Board of Rocks in the Community CIC.

 On being approached as the 2019 Stirling Highland Games Chieftain he commented, “It was an honour to be considered for this role in my home town of Stirling and I was delighted to accept.
 I met Matt late last year to talk it through and was even more interested to hear about the work Ceangail CIC do in the community for young people and how it is linked to this great event.
 I am passionate about sport which I believe can positively impact lives and I feel privileged to be part of it and look forward to seeing everyone on August 17th.”

-Stirling Highland Games attracts thousands of visitors from throughout the UK and beyond to watch a traditional highland games competition where some the best athletes compete in track & field, heavyweights and highland dancing.
-The gates open at 10:30am with a whole day of things to do, see and taste on offer.
-As one of the central Scotland’s most affordable day outs, attracting more than 5000 visitors, it is recommended you buy tickets online in advance through www.stirlinghighlandgames.com.
+Stirling Highland Games attracts thousands of visitors from throughout the UK and beyond to watch a traditional highland games competition where some of the best athletes compete in track & field, heavyweights and highland dancing.
+The gates open at 10:30 am with a whole day of things to do, see and taste on offer.
+As one of central Scotland’s most affordable day outs, attracting more than 5000 visitors, it is recommended you buy tickets online in advance through the Stirling Highland Games website.